erajasekar/erajasekar.github.io/_posts/2020-09-07-how-to-add-icons-to-notion-notes.md

 6. Go to your Notion app, click on icon, go to Link tab and paste the copied url.
 7. Hit Enter.
 The icon will be updated.

-You Watch this demo video to see it in action.
+You can watch this demo video to see it in action.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/otaWCicokTc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>